Information for members of EIO organizing team

 - Note that each task needs a longer title (that will be translated) and a shorter (usually 2-3 letters) name (that will be used by the grading system).

-- Create a set of test cases, and send it to the technical admin.
+- Create a set of test cases and push it to the git repository.

 - Test cases should be text files named input0.txt/output0.txt, input1.txt/output1.txt etc.